yanis7774/talk-llama-fast/README.md

 ## Running
 - In /SillyTavern-extras/ run `silly_extras.bat`.
 Wait until it downloads wav2lip checkpoint and makes face detection for new video if needed.
 - In /xtts/ dir run `xtts_wav2lip.bat` to start xtts server with wav2lip video.
 OR run xtts_streaming_audio.bat to start xtts server with audio without video.
 - Run `talk-llama-wav2lip.bat` or `talk-llama-wav2lip-ru.bat` or talk-llama-just-audio.bat.
-For English: don't run exe, just bat.
-For Russian: don't run bat, instead open cmd in the folder where bats are located.
+Don't run exe, just bat.
+NOTE: if you have cyrillic (Russain) letters in bot name or path: don't run bat, instead open cmd in the folder where bats are located.
 Then copy all commands from talk-llama-wav2lip-ru.bat and paste into cmd (there is en encoding problem with cyrillic letters in bats).
-Run.
+Optional: you can make desktop shortcuts to all those .bats for fast access.
-- You can make desktop shortcuts to all those .bats for fast access.
-Start speaking.
+- Start speaking.

 ### Tweaks for 6 and 8 GB vram
 - use CPU instead of GPU, it will be a bit slower (5-6 s): in talk-llama-wav2lip.bat find and change ngl to `-ngl 0` (mistral has 33 layers, try values from 0 to 33 to find best speed)